New recipes and updates

 METHOD

-1. Marinate the brisket a day before cooking: season it generously with salt and pepper, sprinkle with the mustard seeds and place in a large bowl.
-Crush the garlic cloves with the flat of a knife and arrange the pieces over the meat.
+1. Marinate the brisket the night before cooking: season it generously with salt and pepper, sprinkle with the mustard seeds and place in a large bowl.
+Peel the garlic cloves and crush with the flat of a knife and arrange the pieces over the meat.
 Cover it with half the sprigs of thyme and press into the meat.
 Cover the bowl with a tightly fitting upturned plate and refrigerate.

-3. Add the onions, the reserved garlic, star anise, bay leaf, peppercorns and mushrooms and stir fry until lightly caramelised, about 10-15 minutes.
+4. Add the onions, the reserved garlic, star anise, bay leaf, peppercorns and mushrooms and cook until lightly caramelised, about 10-15 minutes.

-5. When the onions are lightly browned, return the meat into the pan and place on top of the onions.
-Add the wine and enough water to come up halfway up the brisket; bring to the boil.
-Cover with the lid and transfer to the oven.
+6. When the onions are lightly browned, return the meat into the pan and place on top of the aromatics.
+Add the wine and enough water to come up halfway up the brisket.
+Bring to a simmer, cover with the lid and transfer to the oven.

 Leave a reply